 Are grant requests ever denied?

-ACF would never ignore the advice of an advisor however it must be understood that the gift is the property of the community foundation and the ultimate decision regarding any grant resides with the community foundation.
-The advisors role in supporting the board is what makes donor advised funds a powerful benefit to the community.
+ACF would never ignore the advice of an advisor.
+However, it must be understood that the gift is the community foundation’s property, and the ultimate decision regarding any grant resides with the community foundation.
+See the grantmaking due diligence policy below for more information.

 Yes, under various circumstances under community foundation policies.